 Price: Premium account costs $29 per year, Free account available

 With the (practically) unlimited content that’s available online, it does get a little problematic at times managing that information inflow.
-However, the RSS feed aggregators mentioned above make sure you don’t have to worry about that.
-If you want something basic to read your favorite blogs, websites etc. easily, go for Digg Reader or CommaFeed.
-Want granular feed control with extensive filters for the power user in you?
-Check out InoReader or NewsBlur.
-Know some other feed aggregator(s) that could’ve made the cut above?
-Don’t forget to mention in the comments below.
+However, the RSS feed aggregators mentioned above make sure you don’t have to worry.
+Do check them out and let us know your favorite Feedly alternatives by writing in the comment section below.